LB-Young/Co-worker/README.md

-# Co-worker
+# MultA
-Co-worker is a multi agent system.
+MultA is a multi agent system.